 In 2007, the developers, Chelsfield Partners and the IIchester Estate, purchased and proposed revitalising of the Commonwealth Institute site.
 Early plans, by OMA, included several modifications to the Parabola interiors and construction of approximately six to nine-storey residential structures at the administration block.

 They were submitted to the Royal Kensington and Chelsea Boroughs in April 2009.
 The plans attracted much criticism and were revised in August 2009 to include lower height residential blocks (six floors) and fewer modifications to interiors of the heritage building.

 The new plans were approved by the Kensington and Chelsea council members and English Heritage in September 2009 and planning permission was granted in July 2010.

-The Heritage Lottery Fund has funded about £4.9m.
-The project will also receive funds from The Hans and Marit Rausing Charitable Trust, The Wolfson Foundation, The Atkin Foundation, The Sir Siegmund Warburg’s Voluntary Settlement and several other individual donors.
-Dr Mortimer & Theresa Sackler Foundation will fund the library.
+The project also received funds from The Hans and Marit Rausing Charitable Trust, The Wolfson Foundation, The Atkin Foundation, The Sir Siegmund Warburg’s Voluntary Settlement and several other individual donors.
+Dr Mortimer & Theresa Sackler Foundation funded the library.

 The ground floor of the Parabola houses the main exhibition space, design store, bookshop and a café.
 The first floor accommodates the library, open storage area, and learning and administration departments.

 Top floors house the permanent Studio Myerscough exhibition collections, staff room, restaurant, and event space.
 A new basement level was constructed for the auditorium, another exhibition space, kitchen, workshops, back of the house and curatorial spaces.